Vision Internet limited. The source for web hosting, UK domain names and web design

 Reducing spam

 Spam now accounts for approximately 95% of all email on the Internet and has become a huge problem.
-Although we filter out at least 80% of this, many junk emails still find their way into the mailbox.
+Although we filter out at least 80% of this, some junk emails still find their way into the mailbox and there are several ways to reduce these...

 1. Log into the control panel for your account.